 How Is a Floating Holiday Used?

-However, some organizations only allow employees to choose their floating holiday from a company-provided list of cultural, religious, and government holidays and events.
-Also, some organizations have blackout dates during especially busy times at work when no one is allowed to use their floating holiday.
+However, some organizations may only allow employees to choose their floating holidays from a company-provided list of cultural, religious, and government holidays and events.
+Also, some organizations may have blackout dates during especially busy times at work when no one is allowed to use their floating holidays.

 Do Companies Have to Provide Floating Holidays?

-To encourage employees to take advantage of their floating holiday and prevent misunderstandings and abuse, every organization that offers a floating holiday should establish a policy about its use.
+To encourage employees to take advantage of their floating holidays and prevent misunderstandings and abuse, every organization that offers a floating holiday should establish a policy about its use.
 This policy should be available in the employee handbook.
-It should include:

 - Whether the floating holiday is available at the beginning of the year or is earned during the year

-- Whether it is available to both full-time and part-time employees
+- Whether it’s available to both full-time and part-time employees

 - How far in advance a floating holiday must be scheduled and approved by the employee’s supervisor